eschlaf2/kitchen-sink/PITCHME.md

 #### Overview of Meng et. al, 2014

 - Given an observed spike pattern what, if anything, can be said about the underlying mechanisms?
-- Method. | Combine a conductance based biophysical model of neuron voltage activity (HH-type model) with point process statistical theory |
+- Combined a conductance based biophysical model of neuron voltage activity (HH-type model) with point process statistical theory (particle filter) |
-- Data.
-Applied method to living neurons recorded in vitro from rat layer V IB neurons (possesses an intrinsic muscarinic-receptor suppressed M-current, which is the primary driver of  rhythmic activity in the data) |
+- Applied the method to living neurons recorded in vitro from rat layer V IB neurons (possesses an intrinsic muscarinic-receptor suppressed M-current, which is the primary driver of  rhythmic activity in the data) |

+Note:
+Test note

++++
+#### Results of Meng et. al, 2014

 ---